 Most “lit review” prompts produce a tidy stack of per-paper summaries that reads like a reference list with extra adjectives.
-That isn’t a literature review — a real one synthesizes: what does the field agree on, what’s actively contested, which assumptions everyone is borrowing without questioning, and where the gap is.
-These prompts force consensus/debate maps, shared-assumption detection, methodology comparison, and a related-work section that positions your contribution rather than parading citations.
-Pair with the literature matrix prompts for systematic-review tables.
+That isn’t a literature review.
+A real one synthesizes: what does the field agree on, what’s actively contested, which assumptions everyone borrows without questioning, and where the gap sits.
+The 12 prompts below force consensus/debate maps, shared-assumption detection, methodology comparison, and a related-work section that positions your contribution instead of parading citations.
+Pair them with the literature matrix prompts when you need a systematic-review table.

 Best for